 When this magma comes to the earth’s surface it is known as lava.

 The process by which solid, liquid and gaseous materials escape from the earth’s interior to the surface of the earth is called volcanism.

 Volcanoes are classified on the basis of the nature of volcanism.

 On the basis of the frequency of eruption, volcanoes are of three types: Active, Dormant and Extinct.

-The volcanoes which erupt frequently or have erupted recently or are in action currently are called active volcanoes.
+Those volcanoes which erupt frequently or have erupted recently are termed as active Volcano.

 Important among these include Stromboli in the Mediterranean, Krakatoa in Indonesia, Mayon in the Philippines, Mauna Loa in Hawai Islands and Barren Island in India.

 The volcanoes which have not erupted in recent times are known as a dormant volcano.